-Again, tools like Google Analytics, Google Webmaster Tools or Hubspot Keywords allow us to analyze what the level of competition is like for every possible keyword.
-We also recommend search engine audit reports that evaluate your website in great detail as compared to the existing top 10 websites in your search result.
-These comprehensive reports outline every strength and weakness of your onsite SEO and what steps you should be taking to improve your results.
+Quarterly Search Engine Audit Reports help to evaluate your website in great detail as compared to the existing top 10 websites in your search result.
+These comprehensive reports outline every strength and weakness of your On Site SEO and what specific steps you should be taking to improve your results.

-Some further SEO strategy:
+Some further SEO thoughts:

-- It takes time for websites to develop credibility in the eyes of search engines...measured in months or even years - More website traffic doesn't always translate into more business.
-Targeted strategy is best - Evaluate the competitive set for each keyword to find a niche or opportunity - Set a process in place to continually develop content around keywords
+- It takes time for websites to develop credibility in the eyes of search engines...measured in months or even years in many cases. - More website traffic doesn't always translate into more business.
+Targeted strategy is best where the visitors you get are interested in your solutions. - Evaluate the competitive set for each keyword to find niches or opportunities - Set a process in place to continually develop content around keywords.
+Consistent, regular updates and attention wins the day.